mdcao/japsa/docs/source/tools/jsa.seq.join.rst

 Synopsis
 ~~~~~~~~

-*jsa.seq.join*:Join multiple sequences into one
+*jsa.seq.join*: Join multiple sequences into one

 ~~~~~
 Usage